Your Guide To Freshers' Week

 Taking some time to stop and think about these things can be really helpful, so that in the fun & frenzy of fresher’s week your non-negotiables, and those things that are really important to you, stand firm.
 Deciding to go to church on Sunday of freshers' week in advance makes it easier to say no when everyone else decides to go on a spontaneous night out (say no to FOMO!)
 Deciding your drinking limit ahead of time makes it easier to say no when your new mates start a new round of drinking games.

 Freshers' is an incredible week, and it will be over before you know it.
-Have fun, embrace the awkward, and don’t compromise yourself for the sake of a new BFF, they’re not going anywhere anyway...
+Have fun, embrace the awkward, and don’t compromise your faith for the sake of a new BFF.

 My freshers' week experience was great!
 I met people who I would now count amongst my closest friends - people who I nervously introduced myself to in halls or at church and then proceeded to spend three of the best years sharing all the highs and lows of uni life with (usually with a cup of tea in hand).
 What a joy!

 Be excited that there will be likeminded people living and studying with you.
-At the same time, don't fret if these people don't appear immediately, give it time, they’ll come!
+At the same time, don't fret if these people don't appear immediately.
+Give it time, they’ll come!
 I found that guarding my time spent with God was a struggle so my advice would be to make time for reading God's Word and praying a priority from the get-go.
-It will be hard, there will be various things fighting for your time perhaps in a way that you have never experienced before – treasure your time with God even and especially in Fresher’s Week.
+It will be hard, there will be various things fighting for your time perhaps in a way that you have never experienced before – treasure your time with God especially in Fresher’s Week.

-Freshers' Week can be overwhelming; there might be times when you're completely exhausted of meeting people, finding your way around and just generally being away from everything you're used to.
-It is in these moments that, as Christians, we can rest knowing that we are not defined by how many nights out we are going to or how many extra readings we've already done or how sparkling our personality is, but by a God who went to the cross so that we can live life to the fullest on earth and for eternity.
-We are then free to embrace all that Freshers' Week has to offer with a new perspective.
+Freshers' Week can be overwhelming; there might be times when you're completely exhausted of meeting people, finding your way around and generally being away from everything you're used to.
+It is in these moments that, as Christians, we can rest knowing that we are not defined by how many nights out we are going to or how many extra readings we've already done or how attractive our personality is.
+We are defined by a God who went to the cross so that we can live life to the fullest on earth and for eternity.
+We are then free to embrace what Freshers' Week has to offer with a new perspective.

-By all means throw yourself into it - meet all the people, sign up to all the societies, claim all the freebies.
-But don't be afraid to take some time out; have a nap, go for a walk, spend some time putting up photos in your room.
+By all means throw yourself into it - meet people, sign up to societies, claim the freebies.
+But don't be afraid to take some time out; have a nap, read your bible, go for a walk, pray, spend some time putting up photos in your room.
 God delights in you doing these things for his glory (1 Corinthians 10:31).